China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-In general, there is no minimum amount requirement for the registered capital except for some particular industries (e.g., telecom related business).
+In general, there is no minimum amount requirement for the registered capital except for some particular industries (e.g. telecom related business).

-Is the physical presence of incorporators / directors required in the jurisdiction for incorporation, formation or organization?
+Is the physical presence of incorporators/directors/shareholders required in the jurisdiction for incorporation, formation, or organisation?

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?